 And what I shared here may not apply to those circumstances where grandparents have to raise their grandchildren as if they are their grandchildren’s parents.
-For whatever reasons, their children may not be available to do the parenting.
+Their children may be unable to do the parenting for whatever reasons.
 So, in those cases, the grandparents have to step in and take over.

-For my own life, I’ve stated that it was both my mom and my grandma who raised me.
+For my life, I’ve stated that both my mom and grandma raised me.
 I give them both credit for that.

 What has your experience been like?
 You can share from any number of perspectives: as a child, as a grandchild, as a parent, as a grandparent.
 I’d like to hear from you.

 Thank you for reading.
 Here is what else you can do:

 - Add any questions or comments you have in the comments section below;

 - Subscribe so you can be notified by e-mail when I add another post on this website; and